 SPRING.
-This course will offer a practical introduction to the prevention, control and treatment of malaria.
+This course offers a practical introduction to the prevention, control, and treatment of malaria.
 Participants will understand the biology of both the malaria parasite and the mosquito vector, and how their interactions with the human host result in the epidemiology of malaria.
-In addition, this class will review the history of malaria control and current prevention and control activities, to include vector control, reducing the burden of malaria in pregnancy and case management.
-There will be practical sessions related to vector control and malaria diagnostics.
-Teaching methods will combine lectures and practical lessons.
+In addition, this class will review the history of malaria control and current prevention and control activities in endemic countries, including vector control, case management, and reducing the burden of malaria in pregnancy.
+In addition to lectures from a number of experts from CDC there will be practical, hands-on sessions related to vector control and malaria diagnostics.